tech-moh-logy/Visual-Arts/README.md

       <td width="50%">
         <p>🖌️ <strong>Medium:</strong> Abstract Pattern Technique</p>
         <p>📌 <strong>Highlights:</strong> Precision markings using rulers for proportional accuracy</p>
-        <p>I stumbled upon a portrait of the *44th President* while walking and was inspired to sketch it, not as a political statement but as an artistic study of a well-known public figure.
+        <p>I stumbled upon a portrait of the <b>44th President</b> while walking and was inspired to sketch it, not as a political statement but as an artistic study of a well-known public figure.
 I employed a unique shading technique using patterns to create depth and contrast.</p>
         <p>🔗 <a href="https://github.com/tech-moh-logy/Visual-Arts/tree/main/44th">View Artwork</a></p>
       </td>
       <td width="50%" align="center">